brenapp/BaylorBot/README.md

 ## Installation on Debain & Raspberry Pi

-*Note*: Make sure that you have Node.js and NPM installed before proceeding
+*Note*: Make sure that you have Node.js and NPM installed before proceeding.
+[Here's](http://thisdavej.com/beginners-guide-to-installing-node-js-on-a-raspberry-pi/) a great guide.

 First, clone from GitHub **into /home/pi/BaylorBot**